AdobeDocs/campaign-standard.en/help/automating/using/enriching-profile-data-file.md

   With this example file, we will use the email address to reconcile the data with the database profiles.
 You can also enable unique IDs as described in [this document](../../developing/using/configuring-the-resource-s-data-structure.md#generating-a-unique-id-for-profiles-and-custom-resources).

-* An **[!UICONTROL Enrichment]** activity that creates a link between the transaction data loaded from the file and the profiles selected in the **[!UICONTROL Query]**.
+* An [Enrichment](../../automating/using/enrichment.md) activity that creates a link between the transaction data loaded from the file and the profiles selected in the **[!UICONTROL Query]**.
 The link is defined in the **[!UICONTROL Advanced relations]** tab of the activity.
 The link is based on the transition coming from the **[!UICONTROL Load file]** activity.
 It uses the "email" field of the profile resource and the "customer" column of the imported file as reconciliation criteria.

   ![](assets/enrichment_example_workflow2.png)